-Triangle Land Conservancy helps landowners in six counties (Chatham, Durham, Johnston, Lee, Orange, Wake) find the conservation option that will help them achieve their dreams for their land.
-To learn more about how TLC can help you, landowners in Chatham, Durham, Lee and Orange counties should contact Bo Howes, Director of Conservation and Stewardship at 919-908-0052 or firstname.lastname@example.org and landowners in Johnston and Wake counties should contact Leigh Ann Hammerbacher, Associate Director of Conservation and Stewardship at 919-908-0060 or email@example.com.
+Triangle Land Conservancy helps landowners in six counties (Chatham, Durham, Johnston, Lee, Orange, Wake) find the conservation option to help them achieve their dreams for their land.
+To learn more about how TLC can help you, landowners in Chatham, Durham, Lee, and Orange counties should contact Margaret Sands, Associate Director of Land Protection (West), at [email protected], or Bo Howes, Director of Land Protection and Stewardship (West) at 919-908-0052 and [email protected].
+Landowners in Johnston and Wake counties should contact Brenna Thompson, Senior Land Protection Manager (East), at [email protected], or Leigh Ann Hammerbacher, Director of Land Protection and Stewardship (East) at 919-908-0060 and [email protected].

 As you think about protecting your land, it’s helpful to have a clear sense of your needs and goals.
 The answers to questions like these can help determine the conservation options that will work best for you.

 - What is it about the land that’s important to you?

 - What are its special natural, agricultural, scenic or historic features?